By Wm. Joseph Austin, Jr.

 The states were first allowed to enact right to work laws under the federal labor law in 1947 by Section 14(b) of the Taft-Hartley Act.
 This federal law allowed states to pass state laws which would prohibit certain union security agreements (“closed shops”).
 North Carolina enacted its right to work law promptly in 1947, and a majority of states have done likewise through the decades since.
 Under North Carolina law membership in a labor union as a condition of employment is prohibited, N.C.
 Gen. Stat. §95-80, nonmembership in a labor union as a condition to employment is prohibited, id. at -81, and payment of union dues as a condition of employment is prohibited, id. at -82.

 In conclusion, the “right to work” does not mean the right to a job in the broader sense, but refers to the statutory elimination of union membership (or lack thereof) as a factor in the state’s labor process.
 The at-will rule on the other hand is a separate common law doctrine which nevertheless intersects with the right to work law, the latter being a statutory “right” which is an exception to the common law at-will rule.
-That is, the employer is not legally allowed to terminate the employment of an at-will employee on the basis of union membership or the lack of union membership, and notwithstanding the development in Missouri it is still the law in North Carolina that payment of union dues as a condition of employment is prohibited.
+That is, the employer is not legally allowed to terminate the employment of an at-will employee on the basis of union membership or the lack of union membership, and it is still the law in North Carolina that payment of union dues as a condition of employment is prohibited.